broadinstitute/python-sudoers/README.md

 This library parses a sudoers file into its component parts.
 It's not 100% compliant with the EBNF format of the file (yet), but it's getting there.
 Currently, the script parses out 6 distinct line types from the file:

-* Defaults (This is only a string currently.
-Pieces of a Defaults setting are not parsed/separated.)
+* Defaults (List of dicts with these keys)
+  * scope  - if Defaults@xx, it's the @xxx part, None if none there.
+  * setting - the unparsed rest of the line.
 * Cmnd_Alias
 * Host_Alias
 * Runas_Alias